Texas Counseling License Requirements

 Licensed Marriage and Family Therapists (LMFTs) have a wide scope of practice in Texas and can provide a diverse range of individual, couple, and group therapies to help clients manage and maintain relationships with others.
 The Texas State Board of Examiners of Marriage and Family Therapists (the Board) issues licenses for both Licensed Marriage and Family Therapists (LMFTs) and Licensed Marriage and Family Therapist Associates (LMFT Associates).
 Associate licensure is issued first and allows candidates to fulfill the requirements for full licensure that have not yet been met.
-For both types of licensure, a graduate degree in marriage and family therapy or related mental health field comprised of at least 60 semester hours and with coursework in specific areas is required.
+For both types of licensure, a graduate degree in marriage and family therapy or closely related mental health field comprised of at least 60 semester hours and with coursework in specific areas is required.
 The LMFT licensure process requires candidates to:

 - Pass the Texas Jurisprudence Exam.

-- Pass the Marital and Family Therapy (MFT) National Examination from the Association of Marital and Family Therapy Regulatory Boards (AMFTRB) national exam.
+- Pass the Marital and Family Therapy (MFT) National Examination from the Association of Marital and Family Therapy Regulatory Boards (AMFTRB) or the State of

-- Apply to the Board and receive your LMFT Associate licensure.
+- Apply to the Board for an MFT Associate licensure.

 - Complete 3,000 hours of supervised clinical practice (of which at least 1,500 hours must be direct client contact including 500 hours with couples and families) and 200 hours of supervision by a Board-approved supervisor.

 - Request to upgrade your license and receive your LMFT license in approximately six weeks.

 For more information about LMFT careers, see the LMFT career guide.

-Unlike other types of counseling in Texas, school counseling certification is considered an extension of teacher education.
-Individuals hoping to become school counselors are required to be certified as teachers first by completing an approved Educator Preparation Program (EPP) and gaining at least two years of work experience as a teacher in the classroom.
-Then, applicants must complete a school counselor certification program through the Texas Education Agency and a master’s degree approved by their certification program provider.
-This may be a good fit if you are interested in helping children and youth reach their full potential in school and beyond.
+Unlike other types of counseling in Texas, school counseling falls under the Student Services Certificate umbrella.
+Individuals hoping to become school counselors must hold a master’s degree from an accredited college or university and complete an approved Educator Preparation Program (EPP) in school counseling.
 In Texas, school counselors help students with academic concerns, such as academic progress and improvement, as well as personal concerns, such as behavioral issues and mental health needs.
 To become a school counselor in Texas, follow these steps:

-- Earn at least two years of work experience.
+- Earn at least two years of classroom teaching experience.

-- Pass the Texas Educator Certification School Counselor Exam.
+- Pass the TEA School Counselor TExES certification exam.